Job interview: Applicants with criminal backgrounds

-Other applicant discrimination: weight and pregnancy
+Discrimination due to weight or pregnancy

 Job applicants who are underweight (to the point of emaciation), overweight or obese may face discrimination in the interview.
 The negative treatment of overweight and obese individuals may stem from beliefs that weight is controllable and those who fail to control their weight are lazy, unmotivated, and lack self-discipline.
 Underweight individuals may also be subject to appearance-related negative treatment.
 Underweight, overweight and obese applicants are not protected from discrimination by any current United States laws.
 However, some individuals who are morbidly obese and whose obesity is due to a physiological disorder may be protected against discrimination under the Americans with Disabilities Act.

 Discrimination against pregnant applicants is illegal under the Pregnancy Discrimination Act of 1978, which views pregnancy as a temporary disability and requires employers to treat pregnant applicants the same as all other applicants.
 Yet, discrimination against pregnant applicants continues both in the United States and internationally.
 Research shows that pregnant applicants compared to non-pregnant applicants are less likely to be recommended for hire.
 Interviewers appear concerned that pregnant applicants are more likely than non-pregnant applicants to miss work and even quit.
 Organizations who wish to reduce potential discrimination against pregnant applicants should consider implementing structured interviews, although some theoretical work suggests interviewers may still show biases even in these types of interviews.

+Other forms of discrimination

 Employers are using social networking sites like Facebook and LinkedIn to obtain additional information about job applicants.
 While these sites may be useful to verify resume information, profiles with pictures also may reveal much more information about the applicant, including issues pertaining to applicant weight and pregnancy.
 Some employers are also asking potential job candidates for their social media logins which has alarmed many privacy watch dogs and regulators.

 Although this article does discuss some issues of job applicant discrimination, there could be many more types and factors of discrimination in the workplace than noted here.
 The most common types of discrimination within the workplace are ethnic and gender/sexual orientation discrimination.
-In an experiment performed in the US by Marianne Bertrand and Sendhil Mullainathan, it was noted that job applicants "with white-sounding names got 50 percent more callbacks for interviews than those with African-American-sounding names" This shows that something as simple as a persons name could be the reason they do or do not get a chance to have a job interview.
+In an experiment performed in the US by Marianne Bertrand and Sendhil Mullainathan, it was noted that job applicants "with white-sounding names got 50 percent more callbacks for interviews than those with African-American-sounding names" This shows that something as simple as a person's name could be the reason they do or do not get a chance to have a job interview.

 Another note to add to this article, is the idea of how discrimination within a workplace/job interview can affect a person's health and wellbeing.
 A person that is looking to find a job, no matter the industry, should not have to worry about whether or not they are a good candidate because of what discrimination might be placed against them.
 "Perceived discrimination can cause a lot of stress to an individual" which in turn could make it more difficult for a person to get job/job interview.